Troubleshoot Tracking – What to do when there is no traffic?

 If this doesn’t rectify the issue, contact your hosting provider.

-Resolving plugin conflicts with WordPress Health Check & Troubleshooting plugin
+Other causes: Resolving plugin conflicts with WordPress Health Check & Troubleshooting plugin

 1. Allow tracking yourself: Make sure your own IP and user role are not blocked otherwise this will not work.
 These settings can be found here Dashboard > Statistics > Settings > Advanced